ieeta-pt/DrAC/src/README.md

 - First component: annotates drug information in clinical text and stores extracted information in a matrix structure;
 - Second component: harmonises and migrates data into an OMOP CDM database.

 The pipeline is divided in two major components to provide the possibility of improving a component without compromising the regular functioning of the other (_e.g._, improve the annotator's extraction mechanisms whilst maintaining the second component unmodified).
+The proposed pipeline was validated in two different public datasets, as described [here](https://github.com/bioinformatics-ua/DrAC/blob/master/dataset/README.md).

 ## Before starting
 ### Settings